suculent/nodemcu-docker-build/README.md

 The two firmware files (integer and float) are created in the `bin` sub folder of your NodeMCU root directory.
 You will also find a mapfile in the `bin` folder with the same name as the firmware file but with a `.map` ending.

 #### Options
 You can pass the following optional parameters to the Docker build like so `docker run -e "<parameter>=value" -e ...`.

 - `IMAGE_NAME` The default firmware file names are `nodemcu_float|integer_<branch>_<timestamp>.bin`.
 If you define an image name it replaces the `<branch>_<timestamp>` suffix and the full image names become `nodemcu_float|integer_<image_name>.bin`.
 - `INTEGER_ONLY` Set this to 1 if you don't need NodeMCU with floating support, cuts the build time in half.
 - `FLOAT_ONLY` Set this to 1 if you only need NodeMCU with floating support, cuts the build time in half.

-This variant also intends to support `thinx.yml` file that should allow for remote module configuration except for pre-populating filesystem with custom LUA files (and/or modules).
+This variant also intends to support `thinx.yml` file that should allow for remote module configuration except for pre-populating filesystem with custom Lua files (and/or modules).

 Format of the file should be as follows (supports is now disabled, because barely deleting module is not sufficient; Makefile needs to be edited first).